 Facilitator Personal Model Delegator Facilitators place a strong emphasis on the teacher-student relationship.
 Operating under an open classroom model, there is a de-emphasis on teacher instruction, and both student and educator undergo the learning process together.
-Student learning loosely guided by the teacher, and is focused on fostering independence, hands-on learning, and exploration demonstrating to students how to students, answering questi reviewing their progress as
+Student learning loosely guided by the teacher, and is focused on fostering independence, hands-on learning, and exploration Teachers who operate under the "Personal Model" style are those who lead by example, demonstrating to students how to access and comprehend information.
+In this teaching model, students learn through observing and copying the teacher's process. students, answering questi reviewing their progress as Teachers play a passive student's learning; stude

-Teachers encourage students to ask questions and consider what they want to know about the world around them.
-Students then research their questions, find information and sources that explain key concepts and solve problems they may encounter along the way.
+Teachers encourage students to ask questions and consider what they want to know about the world Students then around them. research their questions, find information and sources that explain key concepts and solve problems they may encounter along the way.
 Findings might be presented as self-made videos, websites, or formal presentations of research results.